 This synergy highlights TB500’s potential as an adjunct to antimicrobial therapies—supporting not only microbial defense but also repair of infected tissues.

-Every lot undergoes five independent assays before release.
+Every lot undergoes six independent assays before release.
 Results are published in the lot-specific Certificate of Analysis.

-Every lot undergoes our 4-panel testing protocol: HPLC purity analysis, ESI-MS identity confirmation, LAL endotoxin screening, and amino acid analysis (for peptides >15 residues).
+Every lot undergoes our 6-panel testing protocol: identification by ESI-MS, purification by RP-HPLC, conformity, sterility screening, quantification of net peptide content, and LAL endotoxin screening.
 Full analytical data is published in the Certificate of Analysis for each lot.

 Lyophilized peptides should be stored at -20°C or below for long-term stability.
 Once reconstituted, peptides should be stored at 2–8°C and used within a reasonable timeframe depending on the specific compound.
 Avoid repeated freeze-thaw cycles.
 Always store in a dry environment away from direct light.

-Orders placed before noon PST, Monday–Saturday, ship the same day.
+Orders are processed within 1–3 business days after payment confirmation.
+Orders placed after 3:00 PM Pacific time or on weekends and holidays will begin processing the next business day.
 We offer free standard shipping on orders over $150.
 All orders are shipped in insulated packaging with ice packs when necessary.
 Standard delivery typically takes 2–4 business days within the continental US.

 No. All compounds sold by Genesis Peptides are strictly for in vitro and preclinical laboratory research purposes only.
 They are not approved for human consumption, therapeutic use, or diagnostic purposes.
 By purchasing, you confirm the products will be used solely for legitimate research applications.

 A Certificate of Analysis (COA) is a document issued by our analytical laboratory that reports the results of all quality control tests performed on a specific lot of product.
-Each COA includes HPLC chromatograms, mass spectra, endotoxin results, and amino acid analysis where applicable.
+Each COA includes HPLC chromatograms, mass spectra, endotoxin results, and quantification data where applicable.
 COAs are available in our COA Library for every lot we have shipped.

 Yes.
 We offer volume pricing for universities, research institutions, and laboratories with recurring needs.
-Discounts begin at 10+ units and scale with volume.
+Discounts begin at 100+ units and scale with volume.
 Contact our team for a custom quote tailored to your research requirements.

 FOR RESEARCH USE ONLY — Products are sold exclusively for in vitro and preclinical laboratory research.
 Not for human consumption or administration.
 Not intended for diagnostic or therapeutic use.
 These statements have not been evaluated by the FDA.